SuperMHP/GUPNet/README.md

 ## News

 An updated version of the GUPNet, called GUPNet++, has been released at [GUPNET++](https://github.com/SuperMHP/GUPNet_Plus).
-We hope this new version can contribute in your research.
+We hope this new version can contribute to your research.
 Regards.

 ## Citation